pact-foundation/pact.io/ruby_provider_states.md

  end
 end
 ```

 Require your provider states file in the `pact_helper.rb`

 ```ruby
 # In /spec/service_consumers/pact_helper.rb
 require './spec/service_consumers/provider_states_for_my_service_consumer.rb'
 ```

 ### Base state

-To define code that should run before/after each interaction for a given consumer, regardless of whether a provider state is specified or not, define set_up/tear_down blocks with no wrapping provider_state.
+To define code that should run before\/after each interaction for a given consumer, regardless of whether a provider state is specified or not, define set\_up\/tear\_down blocks with no wrapping provider\_state.

 ```ruby
 Pact.provider_states_for 'My Service Consumer' do set_up do